[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

-The people of Olhoav before Dempelath's rise to power had been accustomed to spend hours accomplishing routine tasks smoothly, in an emulsified "work-trance".
-Contrastingly, the Daon now slid into an unsmooth, staccato "adventure-trance", flashed with episodic highlights.
+The people of Olhoav before Dempelath's rise to power had been accustomed daily to spend hours accomplishing routine tasks in a smooth, emulsified "work-trance".
+By contrast with that, the Daon now slid into an unsmooth, staccato "adventure-trance", flashed with episodic highlights.

-After the dialogue on the mast, the next he knew he was at the corner of a vheic-field in sight of Olhoav, where a gathering of his followers were showing him a group of three prisoners, allegedly captured spies.
+After the dialogue on the mast, the next he knew he was at the corner of a vheic-field in sight of Olhoav.
+A gathering of his followers were showing him a group of three prisoners, allegedly captured spies.

 "Listen to this one," Thergerer advised him.
 "Says he is Oa Garar, the 'Chairman of a Committee', whatever that is..."

-Oa Garar was hefty, broad-faced, nonchalantly ignoring the lasers levelled at him and his two companions; his arm casually rested upon the skimmer he had been forced to dismount.
+Oa Garar was hefty, broad-faced, nonchalantly ignoring the lasers levelled at him and his two companions.
+His arm casually rested upon the skimmer which he had been forced to dismount.

 "It seems, Oa Garar," the Daon found himself saying, "your boss thinks we're worth watching."

-"Just in case," sneered Oa Garar, "you yalolums prepare to enact some Vanadium-era bombast."
+"Just in case," sneered Oa Garar, "you yalolums might prepare some Vanadium-era bombast."

-Thergerer explained to Nyav, "Apparently, yalolum is a new pejorative term for dissident exiles like us.
-Derives from yalul [decay], I suppose."
+Thergerer explained to Nyav, "Apparently, yalolum is a new pejorative term for dissident exiles like us."

-"Then we'll take it as a compliment," the Daon grinned, "and deal one last wallop before we decompose.
+"Then we'll take it as a compliment," the Daon grinned, knowing full well that the word must derive from yalul, decay, "and we'll deal one last wallop before we decompose.
 Unless," he added with a wink at Oa Garar, "you Glombers rot before we yalolums do."